close

 Much of this area was logged around the beginning of the 20th century, so most of the mature deciduous forests here are actually second growth.
 Although dominated by mature deciduous forest, the park has a diversity of habitats, including: bogs, fens, coastal meadow marshes, dunes and pine oak savanna.
 It supports a rich variety of plant and animal life -including 32 species of amphibians and reptiles.

-Read more about Awenda Provincial Park at Wikipedia
+Read more about Awenda at Wikipedia

-ARE Awenda Provincial Park campsites SOLD OUT?
+ARE Awenda campsites SOLD OUT?

 Scan for cancellations

-Contact Awenda Provincial Park
+Contact Awenda

 Spotted an error?